-Joe Biden Says ‘I’m Not Sorry For Anything I Have Ever Done’
+Joe Biden Says ‘I’m Not Sorry For Anything That I Have Ever Done’

-On Friday presidential hopeful Joe Biden may have made his road to redemption in the midst of the inappropriate touching scandal just a bit harder than it was before when he told gathered reporters he’s “not sorry for anything I have ever done,” according to a piece in The Hill.
+On Friday, presidential hopeful Joe Biden may have made his road to redemption in the midst of the inappropriate touching scandal just a bit harder than it was before when he told gathered reporters he’s “not sorry for anything that I have ever done,” according to a piece in The Hill.

 To be fair, Barack Obama’s former running mate and presumed presidential candidate in the 2020 race was speaking in the context of trying to “understand more” about how violations of personal space such as those alleged by his accusers can make women feel uncomfortable.
 He was also trying to frame the debate in terms of his intentions when he allegedly put his hands on women and girls at various events and leaned in close to whisper something or simply to gaze into their eyes.
 But when he was directly asked if he was sorry for his actions, Biden refused to come right out and apologize.